 Let DoNotPay Be Your Shortcut to Getting an eBay Refund

 Thanks to DoNotPay, you can learn how to stop eBay emails, but you can also request your eBay refund in no time while respecting the Fair Credit Billing Act.
 We will even fax the request to your bank and send a letter with all important Visa or Mastercard codes.
 Another perk of relying on us is that we will contact the merchant on your behalf to collect the evidence that could help you win the dispute.

-- Click on Get Protected in the Chargeback Instantly section
+- Click on Get Protected in the File a Chargeback section

 - Respond to a few questions about the transaction

 Has eBay Wronged You?
 Sue Them With DoNotPay’s Assistance